tajamulk/Big-Data-Engineering/b. Hadoop/3. Map Reduce/a. Introduction.md

-## Map Reduce
+## MapReduce

-MapReduce in Hadoop is used for distributed processing with parallelism and data locality, ensuring efficient computation by processing data where it is stored.
+MapReduce is a programming model for processing large datasets in a distributed computing environment.

+#### Advantages:
+- Scalability
+- Fault tolerance
+- Parallelism
+- Data locality

+#### Drawbacks:
+- Complex to write and debug
+- Usage has declined; less than 5% of companies now use MapReduce due to modern alternatives like Spark.

+### Terminology

-### Locality:
+- Locality:
-Processing data on the same node where it is stored to reduce network overhead.
+Processing data on the same node where it is stored to minimize network overhead and improve efficiency.

-### Parallelism:
+- Parallelism:
-Splitting tasks into smaller units and executing them simultaneously across multiple nodes for faster processing.
+Dividing tasks into smaller sub-tasks and executing them simultaneously across multiple nodes to speed up processing.